Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Conclusion

 \section{Conclusion}

-In this paper, we present an explicit construction of $k$-optimal LRCs with minimum distance $d\geq6$ by investigating parity check matrices.
-In general, the optimal binary linear LRCs with minimum distance $d\geq6$ and locality $r=2^b$ are constructed by $t$-spread of an $m$-dimensional vector space over $\F_q$ which is a collection of $t$-dimensional subspaces with pairwise trivial.
+In this paper, we present an explicit construction of $k$-optimal binary linear LRCs with minimum distance $d\geq6$ by investigating parity check matrices.
+In general, $k$-optimal binary linear LRCs with minimum distance $d\geq6$ and locality $r=2^b$ are constructed by $t$-spread of an $m$-dimensional vector space over $\mathbb{F}_2$ which is a collection of $t$-dimensional subspaces with pairwise trivial.
 Of interest is the idea of using intersection subspaces to replace the method of $t$-spread.
-Applying this new idea, we efficiently enlarge the range of new parameters of the optimal LRCs with minimum distance $d\geq6$ and locality $r=2^b$.
+Based on this new idea, we efficiently enlarge the range of new parameters of $k$-optimal binary linear LRCs with minimum distance $d\geq6$ and locality $r=2^b$.
 In fact, it yields more repair groups such that the corresponding constructions have more flexible lengths and dimensions.
-Compared with the previous work with the same locality, the code lengths of our work are larger and the code rates are higher.
+Compared with the previous works in \cite{Anyu_2019} and \cite{Jingxue2019} with the same locality, the code lengths of our work are larger and the code rates are higher.